 You don’t need a label.
 You just do it.

 Pass the enchiladas…

-The post "If You Are Authentic, You Don’t Need a Label" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/12/authentic/) on December 14, 2013.
+The post "If You Are Authentic, You Don’t Need a Label" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2013/12/authentic/) on December 14, 2013.